 Upon completion of the proposed earthworks an Earthworks Completion Report will be prepared by the Geotechnical Engineer.
 This report will certify the adequacy of the earthworks and make recommendations on bearing strengths for foundation design purposes.

-For more information, please refer to CMW Geotechnical Investigation Report submitted at this application.
+For more information, please refer to CMW Geotechnical Investigation Report submitted at this application and Nov 2025 s53 response comments.

 2.2.
 Bulk Earthworks